 The University's endowment investments are reported at fair value.
 The fair value of direct University holdings in publicly traded securities is based upon quoted market prices.
-The fair value of all other investments, which consist of indirect holdings in both privately and publicly traded assets via University interests in nonpublicly traded funds, is determined using net asset value (NAV) per share or unit of interest.
+The fair value of all other investments, which consist of indirect holdings in both privately and publicly traded assets, is determined using net asset value (NAV) per share or unit of interest.
 Used as a practical expedient for the estimated fair value, NAV per share or its equivalent is provided by the fund manager and reviewed by the University.
 Indirect holdings of private assets primarily consist of University interests in funds investing in nonmarketable alternatives, real assets, and/or distressed securities, whereas indirect holdings of publicly traded assets primarily consist of University interests in marketable alternatives or other commingled funds.